The month of May usually synonymous with Mothers’ Day.

 Ever since the first official sleepover they had a few months back, they’ve begged for more.
 But I realised that none of their sleepovers actually involve any real sleep.
 They’d be up all night yammering away if I let them.
 So for now I let them have ‘partial sleepovers’ on the weekends.
 They can snuggle up in adjacent beds or mattresses chatting away in the dark.
 Then at a designated cut-off time, I’ll come in and move them back into their respective bedrooms.

 What do they talk about all day and night?
 Well from the occasional eavesdrop, most of their conversations involve mapping out play scenarios and storylines involving their favourite Lego characters and other toys.
-Though there was one moment I caught a snippet of Grace telling Nathan about a naughty boy at school who kept bothering her and a friend.
+Though there was one moment I caught a snippet of Grace telling Nathan about a naughty boy at school who kept bothering her.
 Nathan listened intently and offered some sage big brotherly advice encouraging her to stand up to the boy and not let him push her around.
 I was brimming full as I overheard this sweet conversation.

 Of course they encounter the odd disagreement every now and again.
 But they usually sort it out between themselves.
 Because they know I never take sides.
 And usually the first question I ask if they ever bring up an issue to me is “What would you like me to do?” -- which makes them realise they don’t actually want to get the other person into any actual real trouble.

 Nathan’s natural easy-going, sweet nature and ‘all heart’ guilelessness seems to be a perfect combo to Grace’s comical, cheeky, infectious, fun-to-be-with and laughs-at-everything character.
 Nathan has his number one fan and Grace has her biggest cheerleader.